rmit-s3660446-cassandra-anderson/CarFish/server/README.md

 `curl http://localhost:9000/users`

-You can also attach data as part of your request:
+You can also attach data as part of your request.
+This request adds a new user to the database:

 `curl -X POST -H "Content-Type:application/json" http://localhost:9000/users -d '{"name":"John Doe"}'`